rwl/PYPOWER/doc/intro.rst

 Introduction
 ============

-PYPOWER is a power flow and Optimal Power Flow (OPF) solver.
+PYPOWER is a power flow and optimal power flow (OPF) solver.
 Current features
 include:

 * DC and AC (Newton's method & Fast Decoupled) power flow and